rockcrafters/chiselled-jre/README.md

 ## `acmeair` on Apache Tomcat

-In this test the official tomcat images were used for temurin:
+In this test, the official tomcat images were used for temurin:
  - `tomcat:10.1.9-jre17-temurin-jammy`

 Other images were built by compiling Apache Tomcat 10.1.9 with native extensions and copying it into the source container